Interpreting Body Language DBT WorksheetAI Template IconToolbar IconShare Icon

 Use Template

-Dialectical Behavior Therapy (DBT) is a specialized form of cognitive-behavioral therapy that has its roots in treating individuals with borderline personality disorder.
+Dialectical behavior therapy (DBT) is a specialized form of cognitive-behavioral therapy that has its roots in treating individuals with borderline personality disorder.
 Over time, its application has broadened to address various other mental health conditions.

-The core philosophy behind DBT revolves around the concept of "dialectics," which is about balancing opposites and finding a middle ground.
+The main philosophy behind DBT revolves around the concept of "dialectics," which is about balancing opposites and finding a middle ground.
 This approach helps individuals reconcile their need for acceptance with the urge for change.

 Emotion regulation focuses on recognizing and managing emotional reactions.
 Lastly, interpersonal effectiveness provides techniques to communicate effectively and assertively, fostering healthier relationships.